FlorentBrunet/qualibration/README.md

 ## Disclaimer

 This code is not an example of clean code.
-It compiles, it works, it is readable, but it is definitely not an example to follow in terms of JavaFX development :) And by the way, where are the tests?!
+It compiles, it works, it is readable, but it is definitely not an example to follow in terms of JavaFX development, nor is it an example of UI/UX design :) And by the way, where are the tests?!

 ## License